-A bit of a drive from Anchorage, this option is for those with some extra time on your hands.
+A bit of a drive from Anchorage, this option is for those with some extra time on their hands.
 You can get a great view of the glacier from the road if you’re just interested in a scenic road trip.
 You can also jump out of the car with some crampons or a pole and head out to the glacier.
 This is one of the few places you can relatively and safely get on a glacier without a guide.
-You must pay an entrance fee of about $30, unless you’re a resident, and then you can head out to the glacier.
+You must pay an entrance fee of about $30 unless you’re a resident, and then you can head out to the glacier.
 You can just walk up and touch it or attempt to get on it.
 If you prefer to go with a guide, you can book an excursion with a guide before you head out there.
 The trail is about .5 miles to the glacier and from there you can spend as much time exploring as you want.

-1 mile RT.
-All day including driving.
+Plan for an all-day trip including driving.
 A great side trip to pair with a trip to or from Valdez or McCarthy.

 This is a bit of a drive from Anchorage, but if you’re an ambitious person, like me, you can do this on a day trip.
 Or perhaps you’re taking the train to Seward and you plan on staying overnight.
 Even though Exit glacier is about 2.5 hours one way, if you ask a local it really isn’t all that far from Anchorage.
 So, if Seward is on your list of places to visit or you have some time to kill and want to head out on one of the most scenic road trips in Alaska, hit up Exit Glacier and the Harding Ice Field in Kenai Fjords National park.